Clinical Director

 Hannah Biggs, MA

-Hannah is a master’s level counselor who received her Master of Arts in Clinical Mental Health Counseling from Trevecca Nazarene University, and is currently working towards LPC/MHSP licensure.
+Hannah (She/Her) is a master’s level counselor who received her Master of Arts in Clinical Mental Health Counseling from Trevecca Nazarene University, and is currently working towards LPC/MHSP licensure.
 Hannah believes that life can be a messy journey and that we all need a little help along the way.
 She is passionate about providing a safe and supportive space for individuals to explore their thoughts, feelings, and experiences.
 She believes that everyone has the potential to heal and grow, and she is committed to helping her clients reach their full potential.
 Hannah has experience working with individuals dealing with a wide range of mental health issues, including depression, anxiety, trauma, substance abuse, mood disorders, interpersonal conflict, and difficult life transitions.
 She takes a collaborative and person-centered approach to counseling, and she utilizes a variety of evidence-based techniques, including dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), and mindfulness-based practices.
 If you are looking for a therapist who can help you navigate life’s challenges and facilitate growth, Hannah would be honored to walk alongside you on your journey.
 In her spare time, Hannah enjoys spending time with her husband and two dogs, reading anything fantasy related, and exploring the diverse and delicious food scene in South Nashville.
 Hannah is available for in-person and telehealth sessions with adolescents, teens, and adults for individual and couples counseling.
 She accepts Aetna, Cigna and private pay as well as HSA/FSA clients.
-Her private-pay fee is $90/session, with some limited sliding scale slots starting at $60.
+Her private-pay fee is $100/session, with some limited sliding scale slots starting at $70.

 Taylor Durham, M.Ed.